ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * Clarified recommendations about randomness and size of nonces.

 * Clarified generation of N_S if TLS is used with the KDC instead of DTLS.

+* Added missing references to REQ and OPT requirements.

 * Updated IANA considerations: